thobiast/terraform-openstack-loadbalancer/README.md

 ## Terraform versions

-It requires terraform version 0.12 or later.
+It requires Terraform version 0.13 or later.

+For Terraform v0.11 and v0.12 use version v0.1.\* of this module.

 ## Inputs